 On successful (re)association,

+The(#1450) EDP non-AP STA shall process the Key Delivery element in the (Re)Association Response frame if present. (#1127)

+The EDP non-AP STA shall install(#1452) the GTK and GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present in the Key Delivery element and dot11BeaconProtectionEnabled is true, and WIGTK and WIGTK RSC if present in the Key Delivery element and dot11RSNAWURFrameProtectionActivated is true. (#1127)

-the EDP AP and the EDP non-AP STA shall transition to State 4 (as defined in 11.3 (STA authentication and association)) to enable Data frame transmission.
+The(#1450) EDP AP and the EDP non-AP STA shall transition to State 4 (as defined in 11.3 (STA authentication and association)). (#1449)

-the EDP non-AP STA shall process the Key Delivery element in the (Re)Association Response frame if present.

-The EDP non-AP STA shall use the indicated DS MAC address for the EDP non-AP STA to EDP AP mapping to the DS rather than the MAC address of the EDP non-AP STA
+(#1127)The EDP non-AP STA shall use the indicated DS MAC address for the EDP non-AP STA to EDP AP mapping to the DS rather than the MAC address of the EDP non-AP STA

 The EDP AP shall process the DS MAC Address element and use the indicated DS MAC address to establish EDP non-AP STA to EDP AP mapping to the DS rather than the MAC address of the EDP non-AP STA

-The EDP non-AP STA installs the GTK and GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present in the Key Delivery element and dot11BeaconProtectionEnabled is true, and WIGTK and WIGTK RSC if present in the Key Delivery element and dot11RSNAWURFrameProtectionActivated is true.
+(#1127)

-On failed (re)association, established PTKSA shall be irretrievably deleted.
+On failed (re)association, the(#1125) established PTKSA shall be irretrievably deleted.

 MLO

-A non-AP MLD that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1 may indicate a pairwise cipher, establish PTKSA, and drive a temporal key (TK) through Authentication frame exchange with an EDP AP MLD if APs affiliated with the EDP AP MLD set the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1.
+A non-AP MLD that sets the (Re)Association Frame Encryption(#1488) Support subfield in the RSNXE to 1 may indicate a pairwise cipher, establish a(#1444) PTKSA, and derive(#1454) a temporal key (TK) through Authentication frame exchange with an EDP AP MLD if APs affiliated with the EDP AP MLD set the (Re)Association Frame Encryption(#1488) Support subfield in the RSNXE to 1.

 NOTE—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.

-An EDP non-AP MLD shall randomize over-the-air MAC address (including STA MAC address and MLD MAC address) during BSS transition if the BSS transition procedure uses encrypted (Re)Association Request frame to carry the DS MAC Address element.
+An EDP non-AP MLD shall randomize over-the-air MAC address (including STA MAC address and MLD MAC address) during BSS transition if the BSS transition procedure uses an(#1455) encrypted (Re)Association Request frame to carry the DS MAC Address element.

-After a pairwise cipher is indicated by the EDP non-AP MLD and a TK is derived during Authentication frame exchange between the EDP non-AP MLD and an EDP AP MLD, then the EDP non-AP MLD shall encrypt the (Re)Association Request frame transmitted to the EDP AP MLD using the TK and the indicated pairwise cipher in the Authentication frame exchange.
+After a pairwise cipher is indicated by the EDP non-AP MLD and a TK is derived during Authentication frame exchange between the EDP non-AP MLD and an EDP AP MLD, then the EDP non-AP MLD shall encrypt the (Re)Association Request frame transmitted to the EDP AP MLD using the TK and the pairwise cipher indicated(#1446) in the Authentication frame exchange.

 The (Re)Association Request frame shall:

-Have the value of the Address 1 field equal to the value of the Address 1 field of the Authentication frame used by the non-AP MLD to establish PTKSA
+Have (#1457)the Address 1 field equal to (#1457)the Address 1 field of the Authentication frame used by the non-AP MLD to establish a(#1444) PTKSA

-Have the value of the Address 2 field equal to the value of the Address 2 field of the Authentication frame used by the non-AP MLD to establish PTKSA
+Have (#1457)the Address 2 field equal to (#1457)the Address 2 field of the Authentication frame used by the non-AP MLD to establish a(#1444) PTKSA

 Include the DS MAC Address element in the (Re)Association Request frame to indicate the DS MAC address to be used by the EDP AP MLD for the mapping to the DS.

 The EDP non-AP MLD may randomize the DS MAC address.
+To construct a random DS MAC address, the EDP non-AP MLD shall select the randomized DS MAC address according to

-The EDP non-AP MLD shall use the same DS MAC address during BSS transition.
+IEEE Std 802-2014 and IEEE Std 802c-2017.The EDP non-AP MLD shall use the same DS MAC address for the duration of its connection across an ESS.(#1462)

-The EDP AP MLD shall decrypt the (Re)Association Request frame received from the EDP non-AP MLD using the TK and the indicated pairwise cipher in the Authentication frame exchange.
-If the decryption fails, then the association exchange fails and the EDP AP MLD shall reject the association.
+The EDP AP MLD shall decrypt the (Re)Association Request frame received from the EDP non-AP MLD using the TK and the pairwise cipher indicated(#1446) in the Authentication frame exchange.
+If the decryption fails, then (#1463)the EDP AP MLD shall reject the association.